 Respite is an important need for all families caring for a member with serious disabilities.
-When a child presents serious behavioral or emotional difficulties, it can be a special challenge for families to find respite providers who are equipped to deal with their children.
+When a child presents with serious behavioral or emotional difficulties, it can be a special challenge for families to find equipped respite providers.

-These programs (available in several areas of the state) assist families in finding and training respite providers who can deal appropriately with their children.
+These programs (available in several areas of the state) assist families in finding and training respite providers to work with their children.